hantsy/helidon-sandbox/mp-jpa.md

 Helidon 1.3 brings plenty of new features, there are some highlights:

-* Add support Microprofile 3.0
+* Add support of Microprofile 3.0
 *  Stabilizes JPA support in Helidon  MP
 *  etc.

-In this post, we will continue the work we created in  the post [Getting Started with Helidon MP](./GS-MP.md), and add  JPA support for performing CRUD functionality.
+In this post, we will continue the work we have done in the post [Getting Started with Helidon MP](./GS-MP.md), and add  JPA support for performing CRUD functionality.

 The source code is available on [Github](https://github.com/hantsy/helidon-sample).